-For the Years Ended December 31, 2017 2016 Operating Income \$1,354,173 \$1,279,943 Add: Restructuring, acquisition and integration-related costs 48,940 59,847 Acquisition purchase accounting (inventory step-up) 13,314 Tradename impairment 47,905 Legal settlement and reserves (90,000) Adjusted Operating Income \$1,416,427 \$1,297,695 Less: Net earnings attributable to noncontrolling interest (3,054) (3,204) Add: Depreciation and amortization 446,672 409,468 Other income (expense), net (5,205) 1,729 Release of indemnification asset 4,459 5,372 Restructuring, acquisition and integration-related costs 677 Acquisitions EBITDA Proforma Adjusted EBITDA \$1,859,299 \$1,711,737 Net Sales 9,491,290 8,959,087 Operating income as a percent of sales 14.3% 14.3% Adjusted EBITDA as a percent of net sales 19.6% 19.1%
+For the Years Ende For the Years Ended December 31, 2018 2017 Operating Income \$ 1,095,326 \$ 1,354,173 Add: Restructuring, acquisition and integration-related costs 78,449 48,940 Acquisition purchase accounting (inventory step-up) 15,359 13,314 Adjusted Operating Income \$ 1,189,134 \$ 1,416,427 Less: Net earnings attributable to noncontrolling interest (3,151) (3,054) Add: Depreciation and amortization 521,765 446,672 Other income (expense), net (7,298) (5,205) Release of indemnification asset 4,606 4,459 Restructuring, acquisition and integration-related costs - - Acquisitions EBITDA - - Adjusted EBITDA \$ 1,705,056 \$ 1,859,299 Net Sales 9,983,634 9,491,290 Operating income as a percent of net sales 11.0% 14.3% Adjusted EBITDA as a percent of net sales 17.1% 19.6%

-The Company supplements its consolidated financial statements, which are prepared and presented in accordance with US GAAP, with certain non-GAAP financial measures.
+The Company supplements its condensed consolidated financial statements, which are prepared and presented in accordance with US GAAP, with certain non-GAAP financial measures.
 As required by the Securities and Exchange Commission rules, the tables above present a reconciliation of the Company's non-GAAP financial measures to the most directly comparable US GAAP measure.
 Each of the non-GAAP measures set forth above should be considered in addition to the comparable US GAAP measure, and may not be comparable to similarly titled measures reported by other companies.
-The Company believes the above non-GAAP profitability measures, when reconciled to the corresponding US GAAP measure, help its investors in understanding the long-term profitability trends of the Company's business and in comparisons of its profits with prior and future periods.
+The Company believes these non-GAAP measures, when reconciled to the corresponding US GAAP measure, help its investors as follows: Non-GAAP revenue measures that assist in identifying growth trends and in comparisons of revenue with prior and future periods and non-GAAP profitability measures that assist in understanding the long-term profitability trends of the Company's business and in comparisons of its profits with prior and future periods.